Join me!

 DIY Dog cookies that will drive dogs CRAZY full recipe

 Note: the squirrel cookie cutter was part of a set that I bought at Ikea.
-Here is the whole set.
-I also used them for this project.
+Here is the whole set, though I don’t think it’s available anymore.
+Here is an alternative cookie cutter you can use.

 Ingredients